-Once a student has met the requirements for admission to candidacy, received approval for the dissertation research proposal, or initiated enrollment in 699 (dissertation research for a doctoral degree), the student must pursue completion of the dissertation without interruption by enrolling each fall and spring semester of the academic year for at least 3 hours of dissertation research.
+Once a student has met the requirements for admission to candidacy, received approval for the dissertation/document/project research proposal, or initiated enrollment in 699 (dissertation/document research) or 739 (project research), the student must pursue completion of the dissertation/document/project without interruption by enrolling each fall and spring semester of the academic year.

-Summer enrollment for 699 Dissertation Research is expected if the student is working on the dissertation and using any University facilities or resources, including faculty time, but the only time summer registration is required for dissertation research (3 hours minimum) is when a doctoral student is graduating in August or defending the dissertation during the summer semester.
+Summer enrollment is expected if the student is working on the dissertation/document/project and using any University facilities or resources, including faculty time.
+The only time summer registration is required for dissertation/document/project research is when a doctoral student is graduating in August or defending the dissertation/document/project during the summer semester.
 This is true whether or not the student has formally submitted an Application for Admission to Candidacy and Plan of Study.

-The only exception is for DMA students who complete a document rather than a dissertation and may register for one hour of document research during a semester but must maintain continuous enrollment.
-A PhD student must have completed a minimum of 24 hours of dissertation research credits upon completion of the dissertation.
-An EdD student must have completed a minimum of 12 dissertation research credits upon completion of the dissertation.
-The amount of dissertation research for which a student enrolls in any given semester should be commensurate with the progress a student is expected to make on the dissertation, as well as reflective of the extent to which University facilities and faculty time are invested in the proposed activities.
+The amount of dissertation/document/project research for which a student enrolls in any given semester should be commensurate with the progress a student is expected to make on the dissertation, as well as reflective of the extent to which University facilities and faculty time are invested in the proposed activities.

 To assist faculty and students in determining the appropriate registration for doctoral research, the following guidelines are recommended:

 Three semester hours.
 Little or no progress will be made on the dissertation, only minimal use of University facilities will be involved, and/or there will be only slight faculty contact with the student; the work and writing of the dissertation are complete and only final grammatical corrections and the oral examination on the dissertation remain to be accomplished.